 An audio capturing unit that consists of multiple microphones in certain spatial relationships.

-An audio rendering unit that consist of multiple speakers in certain spatial relationships.
+An audio rendering unit that consist of multiple loud speakers in certain spatial relationships.

 A Telepresence Control Unit (TPU) that connects and controls other units.
 It includes: a Telepresence Media Codec (TMC), Telepresence Media Processor (TMP) and Telepresence Media Input/Output (TMIO) Control units.